jsmolka/blog/content/cycling/leipzig-brocken.md

   {{<image src="cycling/brocken-ascend.jpg" alt="Brocken ascend">}}
 {{</escape>}}

 The final kilometers were killing me.
 It started drizzling.
-I had almost nine hours of riding in the legs and was unable to put down any reasonable amount of power for a sustained amount of time.
+I had almost nine hours of riding in the legs and was unable to put down any reasonable amount of power for a sustained period of time.
 I had to take two short breaks on the steeper gradients in the final meters, but I managed to get up there in the end.

 {{<escape>}}
   {{<image src="cycling/brocken.jpg" alt="Me on the Brocken">}}